madetech/handbook/guides/chalet_time_policy.md

 People with chalet time will [book holiday](https://github.com/madetech/handbook/blob/main/benefits/flexible_holiday.md) as they would any other holiday or leave.

 ## Responsibility to make activities visible and doable

 Different parts of the business will be responsible for making people aware of activities they can do with chalet time:

 #### 1. New opportunities on client teams

-A list of live accounts, teams and leads will be automatically published from Kimble to [`#chalet-time-team`][1] Slack channel at the beginning of each week.
-This will give people a list of people to approach about potentially opportunities to join client teams.
+A list of live accounts is pinned to the [`#chalet-time-team`][1] Slack channel, teams and leads are published from Kimble.
+This will give people a list of people to approach about potential opportunities to join client teams.

 Line managers of people with chalet time will help find opportunities and advocate for them to join client teams, either billed, invested or shadowing.